 How do you pass the PELLETB test?

 For the best chance of passing the PELLETB test, you should practice, practice, practice.
-You can find a PELLETB practice test online free to help you with your studies.
+You can find a paid for or free PELLETB practice test online to help you with your studies.

 How many questions are on the PELLETB test?